bugzilla/bugzilla/docs/en/rst/installing/post-install-config.rst

 The first set of these are in the :guilabel:`Required Settings` section.

-* :guilabel:`urlbase`: this is the URL by which people should access Bugzilla's front page.
+* :param:`urlbase`: this is the URL by which people should access Bugzilla's front page.
-* :guilabel:`sslbase`: if you have configured SSL on your Bugzilla server, this is the SSL URL by which people should access Bugzilla's front page.
+* :param:`sslbase`: if you have configured SSL on your Bugzilla server, this is the SSL URL by which people should access Bugzilla's front page.
-* :guilabel:`ssl_redirect`: Set this if you want everyone to be redirected to use the SSL version.
+* :param:`ssl_redirect`: Set this if you want everyone to be redirected to use the SSL version.
 Recommended if you have set up SSL.
-* :guilabel:`cookiebase`: Bugzilla uses cookies to remember who each user is.
+* :param:`cookiebase`: Bugzilla uses cookies to remember who each user is.
   In order to set those cookies in the correct scope, you may need to set a cookiebase.
 If your Bugzilla is at the root of your domain, you don't need to change the default value.

 You will also need to tell Bugzilla how to :ref:`send email <email>`.

-You may want to put your email address in the :guilabel:`maintainer` parameter in the :guilabel:`General` section.
+You may want to put your email address in the :param:`maintainer` parameter in the :guilabel:`General` section.
 This will then let people know who to contact if they see problems or hit errors.

-If you don't want just anyone able to read your Bugzilla, set the :guilabel:`requirelogin` parameter in the :guilabel:`User Authentication` section, and change or clear the :guilabel:`createemailregexp` parameter.
+If you don't want just anyone able to read your Bugzilla, set the :param:`requirelogin` parameter in the :guilabel:`User Authentication` section, and change or clear the :param:`createemailregexp` parameter.

 .. _optional-features: